guanyuzong/SPC/README.md

 we introduce two metrics: FLOPs (Floating Point Operations, in G) and Params (the total number of trainable parameters, in M).
 FLOPs measure the computational complexity of a module during a forward propagation, while Params reflect the total number of parameters in the module.

 1. The CDM module infers the confidence of depth images through the combination of fully connected layers, without involving a large feature extraction network, has a relatively low parameter count and computational load (FLOPs: 0.002G; Params: 2.229M)

+2. The computational complexity of the SPC and MFR modules is higher, mainly due to two factors: 1) these modules are used multiple times throughout the network, and 2) at higher resolution levels, the computational complexity of SPC and MFR increases significantly as the resolution of the input feature maps rises.

+3. The MF module generates the final prediction by integrating multi-modal features through the introduction of depth map confidence g.
+Its network architecture is relatively simple, with lower parameter count and computational complexity (FLOPs: 4.836G; Params: 1.181M).
 ## Attention!!!
 It is recommended to reproduce our code in the Linux system.